vaginessa/doenerium/README.md

 ---

 ### ⚠️ 〢 Note

-There is no official telegram server of this project.
-I don't own t.me/doenerium

 I am not responsible for any damages this software may cause.
 This was made for personal education.